Co-investigator with Paul Walde, Department Chair, Visual Arts, University of Victoria, and birds

-Methods in new media art and acoustic ecology, inform the conceptual-ethical starting point for Symbiophony.
-The project explores the potential for interspecies makings; symbiotic sonic and visual forms.
-The investigation asks: Can explorations into interspecies relationality, combined with ethics of care, generate novel methods as reciprocal respectful co-creatings with other beings?
-Symbiophony investigates these potentials through two situated field research stations— in Vancouver and in Victoria—to collect visual, sonic, gestural, and social data from birds visiting the stations.
+Methods in new media art and acoustic ecology inform Symbiophony.
+The research explores the potential for interspecies makings with birds to produce symbiotic sonic and visual forms.
+The investigation asks: can explorations into interspecies relationality, combined with ethics of care, generate novel methods that expand on ecologically enhanced attention?
+Symbiophony investigates this question through two situated field stations—one in Vancouver and one in Victoria—that collects visual, sonic, gestural, and social data from birds visiting the stations.
 The goal is to learn about their local communities, cultures and communications, and find ways to reciprocally engage through cross-cultural forms, such as sound-making.

 - ECU Internal Research Fund, Emily Carr University of Art + Design;